adarsh1445/Kyrosaastask/README.md

 ## How to run:

 Click the live url or clone the repository using git clone https://github.com/adarsh1445/Kyrosaastask and open ui then run npm install then run npm start which will open a localhost where the project gets displayed.
+For services open backend and then run npm install and in config give your postgre db credentials to run locally.

 ## Snapshots